Legal challenge by Minnesota group questions city building permit fees

 State law requires fees be "fair, reasonable, and proportionate" to the actual cost of provided building services.
 The law doesn't detail how fees should be determined or the way excess money can be spent.
 The state also receives required annual reports from municipalities on charged fees and related expenses, but there isn't an agency responsible for investigating irregularities.

 "The expectation is that you can't charge to excess," said David Siegel, executive director of Housing First Minnesota.
 "These cities are taking a bunch of dough and spending it on unrelated projects.
-We fundamentally can't condone this illegal activity."
+We fundamentally can't condone this."

 Officials from Dayton and Corcoran didn't respond to requests for an interview.
 Attorney Katherine Swenson, who is representing both cities, said she wouldn't comment on pending disputes.